bizzappdevtitans/manan_dhinora/import_customer/README.rst

 **Configuration**
 *****************
-* the XML file with the data to be imported should be uploaded within the "Import Customer"(import_customer) module.
+* The XML file with the data to be imported should be uploaded within the "Import Customer"(import_customer) module.

 **Usage**
 *********